lzapffe/ds_labs/lab-06.md

 It could also be interesting to see the distribution of fish captures and harvested for each country in the bar graph.
-I will make that version of the plot too.
+I will make that version of the plot too:

 ``` r
 # Make a new data set that is long instead of wide to make the capture and aquaculture variables one variable that can be stacked by